 California law limits the amount of the down payment for any home improvement contract (including debris removal) to the lesser of \$1,000 or 10% of the contract price, excluding finance charges.
 Except for this down payment, California law prohibits a contractor from collecting payment for work that has not been performed or materials that have not been delivered.
-As a general rule, you should not make cash payments to contractors.
+As a general rule, you should not make cash payments to contractors and instead you should pay by check.